Cervical cancer is cancer that starts in the cervix. The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

 - Limit the number of sexual partners you have.
 Avoid partners who are active in high-risk sex.

 - Get regular Pap smears as often as your health care provider recommends.
 Pap smears can help detect early changes, which can be treated before they turn into cervical cancer.

 - If you smoke, quit.
 Smoking increases your chance of getting cervical cancer.

 Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.